FraxFinance/fraxtal-node/README.md

-# Fraxchain node
+# Fraxtal node

-This repo contains all the files required to start a fraxchain node.
+This repo contains all the files required to start a fraxtal node.

 ### Usage